 People suffering from depression often will not initiate social contact.
 Because they feel alone and isolated on top of having low energy, they simply can’t reach out.
 That’s why, if you love someone with depression, you should take the initiative to invite them to events that will get them moving and involved with others.

 There’s a meme of the cartoon character Eeyore floating around the internet which reads that even though he is clinically depressed, his friends still involve him in everything and never expect him to be happy or in a better mood.
 They just enjoy his presence.
 This is a great way to look at helping a friend with depression.
+Even just doing small things with them, such as having a cup of tea with them at their house or playing games online with them one night a week can have a huge positive impact.
+One option is to play Catan online with them so that they have something fun and enjoyable to look forward to.
+Giving them something to look forward to can be that little thing that keeps them going, even if it seems insignificant to you.

-When a depressed person has turned down one too many invites, its easy to stop asking them out of fear of rejection.
+When a depressed person has turned down one too many invites, it’s easy to stop asking them out of fear of rejection.
 Ask anyway.
 They may feel better, at least temporarily, and you’ll hopefully let them know that they still have friends to come to if they need it.

 Watch for Warning Signs of Suicide and Know When to Get Help